MicrosoftDocs/msteams-docs/msteams-platform/concepts/tabs/tabs-configuration.md

 ### Determine the content to display in the tab

-Use `microsoftTeams.settings.setSettings({entityId, contentUrl, suggestedTabName, websiteUrl, removeUrl})` to specify the URL of the [content page](~/concepts/tabs/tabs-content.md) Microsoft Teams should host.
+Use `microsoftTeams.settings.setSettings({entityId, contentUrl, suggestedDisplayName, websiteUrl, removeUrl})` to specify the URL of the [content page](~/concepts/tabs/tabs-content.md) Microsoft Teams should host.
 Things to keep in mind:

 * This call can be made at any time the configuration page is displayed, including before or after the user selects the **Save** button (see next section).
 * The `entityId` uniquely identifies the entity that is displayed in the tab.